Bike and Helmet Check

 A few notes on the Transition Area:

 1. Get to the race early so that you can set up your young athlete’s Transition Area location.
 Look for signs designating the age-group of your athlete.
 Although there will be enough space for all athletes, locations are not reserved (first come, first serve).
 The race starts with the oldest and progresses to the youngest.
-The Transition Area closes promptly at 7:00am for set-up.
+The Transition Area closes promptly at 7:00am for set-up on Race Day.

 After that time, only race participants are allowed in the Transition Area until the last racer leaves for the run.
 Following the race, permission to enter the Transition Area will be announced to remove gear.